 Well, the first thing you can do is make sure that your resume has each of the following key points.

-First one is your name and contact details.
+These points are First one is your name and contact details.
 Example your full name your email address or telephone number.

 The second point of your resume is the headline and summary.